dharjeezy/flexisaf_mini_project/Readme.md

 * Package Manager: Maven
 * Primary Database: Mongodb

+### Documentation
+The API documentation can be found [here](https://documenter.getpostman.com/view/10624688/UVJZoeHG)

 ### Architecture and Implementation
 The feature/architecture of this service can be broadly classified into the following: